 4. I can't stand you anymore

-I can't stand you any more seems like hatred towards them, which can lead your partner to become mute or even feel rejected and lose confidence.
+This phrase seems very hateful and personal, which can lead your partner to become mute or even feel rejected and lose confidence.

 5. I'm fed up, I’m leaving

 Words have meanings, and these kinds of threats can be devastating.
 It can destroy the trust that binds you to your partner, and if you don't mean it, it can cause you to feel guilty.